Zoomlion ready for Sanitation Minister's call

-According to Zoomlion they will work with the new Sanitation Minister to ensure that Ghana is a clean city.
+Indeed, the core to a clean environment and personal hygiene is sanitation and education towards behavioral change which has been one of Zoomlion’s strong pillars.

+READ MORE: Zoomlion not to blame for filth in Accra - Okoe Vanderpuije

-Indeed, the core of a clean environment and personal hygiene is sanitation and education towards behavioral change which has been one of Zoomlion’s strong pillars.
+Indeed, the core to a clean environment and personal hygiene is sanitation and education towards behavioral change which has been one of Zoomlion’s strong pillars.

-Using radio, television, community durbars, church and mosque programmes we have been one such strong force in sensitizing and educating the Ghana populace for a shift in socio-cultural change into the best waste disposal.
-As a company, we believe that no matter the interventions we make, if we do not change our attitude then nothing positive can be achieved".
+Using radio, television, community durbars, church and mosque programmes we have been one such strong force in sensitizing and educating the Ghana populace for a shift in socio-cultural change into best waste disposal.
+As a company we believe that no matter the interventions we make, if we do not change our attitude then nothing positive can be achieve".

 With your posture Mrs. Dapaah, we have no shred of doubt that there is light at the end of the tunnel.